Wanting The Moon

 out of the brown folds of the river's cloak.

 No, a young man walking

 under the trees.

 his face is awake with its own light,

 I see it across the water as if close up.

-A jester.
 The music rings from his bells,

 gravely, a tune of sorrow,